Barn Building 101

 Raising the posts, photo by Kerry Beiter

 It was the summer of 2007 when we invited 30 friends and family to our "Barn Building Party."
-Half of the guests came for support, and helped deliver meals and beverage to our hardworking crew of 15 guys.
-Papa Beiter is featured in the picture, surveying the placement of the timbers.
+Half of the guests were friends and family and came for support, and helped deliver meals and beverage to our hardworking crew of 15 guys.
 The guys placed 6-6x6 timbers on concrete piers that were attached using brackets.
 Plastic spacers were put between the brackets and the timers to lift them off the concrete and metal.
 This practice helps reduce moisture in the wood to prevent rot.

 We finished off the barn with a corrugated galvanized steel roof.
 We also installed a clear, plastic roof panel as a skylight.
 This skylight panel adds light in the barn all year round and aids in conserving electricity.
 Our barn is now complete.